-In past years, our non-employee directors may have deferred receipt of all or a portion of shares payable due to vesting of restricted stock units that were awarded them for service on the Board.
+Under the Director Plan our non-employee directors may also defer receipt of all or a portion of shares payable due to vesting of restricted stock units that were awarded them for service on the Board.

 Under the Director Plan, at a director's election, the shares otherwise payable, together with any dividends thereon, are credited to a hypothetical bookkeeping account in the director's name and will be paid to the director in a lump sum at the time specified in the election or, if earlier, upon our change in control or the director's death.